-The city is not only blessed with about 300 days of sunny weather a year, allowing you endless opportunity to get out and explore the many free outdoor activities, but the local culture scene offers up chances to admire world-renowned art.
+The city is blessed with about 300 days of sunny weather a year, allowing you endless opportunity to get out and explore the many free outdoor activities, and the local culture scene offers up chances to admire world-renowned art.

 Connect with the Local Art Scene

 Downtown Phoenix is having a renaissance, not unlike other urban areas across the U.S. Typically, the first Friday evening of every month brings together the art community of Roosevelt Row to show off the very best on what the creative types have been working on (check the monthly event’s status on the ArtLink website).

 There are scores of galleries that vary in theme, like the Revival Art Collective which features 2,000 sq. feet of gallery space, including dozens of artist studios and creative spaces featuring the work of local creatives.

 The Desert Botanical Garden is free every second Tuesday of the month, with miles of hiking trails and outdoor art installations to fill an entire day.